sjc/jag3d/README.md

 Model data will be compiled from `.3ds` (via `3dsconv`), `.s` or `.c` files.
 All `.tga` files will be converted to `.cry` (via `tga2cry`) and included in the binary.

-Models will be exposed in the case as `<directory name>data`. eg. to reference the model built from the "ship1" directory: `extern N3DObjdata ship1data;`
+Models converted from `.3ds` files will be exposed in the code with the symbol `<filename>data`. eg. to reference the model built from `ship1.3ds` use `extern N3DObjdata ship1data;`.
+Models built from `.s` or `.c` source will use the global symbols declared there.

-TODO: Multiple models from the same directory.
+A directory can contain multiple model files.

 ## Objects